 Craps is an exciting and spectacular table game that allows for a fair chance of winning.
 The game is played with two dice.
 It is popular in casinos and also among army men.
-Craps is said to date back to the Crusades and evolved in France from where it came to New Orleans.
+Craps game is said to date back to the Crusades and evolved in France, where it came to New Orleans.
 The current popularity of the game begins from there.
 In craps, the players bet against the house on the outcome of the rolls of the dice.

 The Craps table is generally the most exciting in the casino because it is a fast-paced game involving a lot of action, with players taking an active role.
 For example, one of the players rolls the dice with one hand, and the dice bounce off the far wall surrounding the table.
 Craps offer players the opportunity to win big payouts with relatively small bets.
 This adds an element of excitement and anticipation to the game as players hope to hit a lucky roll.
-Therefore, it is an ideal game for high roller gambling because it provides a factor of uncertainty on the pass line with the opening 7 and 11.
-The game itself seems complicated, and the table looks formidable, but it is not hard to learn the betting options to start play.
+Therefore, it is an ideal game for high-roller gambling because it provides a factor of uncertainty on the pass line with the opening 7 and 11.
+The game seems complicated, and the table looks formidable, but learning the betting options to start playing is not hard.